About Ed Snider Youth Hockey & Education

 Prior to arriving at Snider, Katy worked at Rodney Street Tennis & Tutoring Association, the Pittsburgh Downtown Partnership, and the National MS Society.
 She earned a Sports Philanthropy Executive Certificate from George Washington University and a Bachelor of Arts in Integrated Marketing Communication from Duquesne University.

-In her free time, Katy has held U14 girls lacrosse and K-5 soccer coaching positions.
-She lives in Bucks County, PA with her husband and daughter.
+In her free time, when Katy isn’t chasing around her two kids, she enjoys paddle boarding, reading and gardening.
+She lives in Bucks County, PA with her husband and two daughters.
 Katy can be reached at [email protected].

-CHRIS NEWTONDIRECTOR, EVALUATION & PROGRAM SUPPORTView Full Bio
+CHRIS NEWTONVICE PRESIDENT, POSTSECONDARY SUCCESS & PROGRAM SUPPORTView Full Bio

-Chris Newton joined Snider in 2007 and currently serves as Director of Evaluation & Program Support.
-In this role, Chris oversees several functional areas such as data and metrics, program evaluation, human resources, community outreach, community resources, and content engagement.
-He is also involved with planning special events.
+Chris Newton joined Snider in 2007 and currently serves as Vice President, Postsecondary Success & Program Support.
+In this role, Chris oversees all of the Foundation’s scholarship programs and career development initiatives.
+He also manages several integral functional areas including human resources, professional development, content engagement, community resources, and is involved with planning numerous special events throughout the year.

 Prior to arriving at Snider, Chris completed his graduate studies at the University of Louisville, where he graduated Magna Cum Laude with a Master’s Degree in Sport Administration.
 He also holds a Bachelor of Commerce Degree in Finance and a Certificate in Human Resource Management from Saint Mary’s University.
 In 2010, Chris attained the Level 4-Advanced Level Coaching certificate from USA Hockey and continues to coach with Snider.

-Chris is a native of Cole Harbour, NS, Canada and enjoys spending time with family, traveling, and playing golf when he is away from the rink and office.
+Chris is a native of Cole Harbour, Nova Scotia and grew up playing hockey for the Cole Harbour Wings.
+When he is away from the office and rink, Chris enjoys spending time with family, traveling, and playing golf.
 He currently resides in South Jersey with his wife and two sons.
 Chris can be reached at [email protected].

-Dan Rudd joined Snider in 2006 and currently serves as Director of Hockey Programs.
-In this role, he manages the various hockey programs Snider offers at multiple rinks around the Philadelphia region.
-These include the Learn to Skate, Learn to Play, Snider Hockey League (SHL), Travel Hockey, and Summer Camp programs among others.
+Dan Rudd joined Snider in 2006 and currently serves as Vice President, Program Delivery.
+In this role, he oversees the various age-based programs Snider offers at numerous rinks around the Philadelphia region.
+These include Learn to Skate, Learn to Play, Snider Hockey League (SHL), Travel Hockey, Summer Camps, Academic, and Life Skills programs among others.
 Additionally, Dan is also involved with special events related to growing the game and oversees the Snider coaching staff across all rinks.

 Prior to joining Snider, Dan attended DeSales University where he played four years on the school’s hockey team and graduated with a bachelor’s degree in Sport Management.
 He has completed multiple USA Hockey certifications including the Level 5 Master Coaching Certification in 2013 and the Hockey Director Certification course in 2015.